March 7, 2021

 Whole Number 69

-Mr. Sparks is survived by two daughters, Mrs. Otis (Tressie) Bailey of Martha, Ky. and Mrs. M. A. (Maxine) Bilby of Vienna, Virginia; and five sons: Bert L. Sparks of Akron, Ohio; William D. Sparks of Portsmouth, Ohio; Russell V. Sparks of Sacramento, California.; Lowell H. Sparks of Huntsville, Alabama; and the Rev. Charles K. Sparks of Muskegon, Michigan.
-He is also survived by thirteen grandchildren, nineteen great-grandchildren, one great-great-grandchild; two sisters, Mrs. O. B. (Hattie) Kazee of Martha, Ky., and Mrs. Emory (Maude) Fannin, of Portsmouth; and two brothers, Paul Edison Sparks and Edward Morton Sparks, both of Ashland, Ky.
+Mr. Sparks is survived by two daughters, Mrs. Otis (Tressie) Bailey of Martha, KY. and Mrs. M. A. (Maxine) Bilby of Vienna, Virginia; and five sons: Bert L. Sparks of Akron, Ohio; William D. Sparks of Portsmouth, Ohio; Russell V. Sparks of Sacramento, California.; Lowell H. Sparks of Huntsville, Alabama; and the Rev. Charles K. Sparks of Muskegon, Michigan.
+He is also survived by thirteen grandchildren, nineteen great-grandchildren, one great-great-grandchild; two sisters, Mrs. O. B. (Hattie) Kazee of Martha, KY, and Mrs. Emory (Maude) Fannin, of Portsmouth; and two brothers, Paul Edison Sparks and Edward Morton Sparks, both of Ashland, KY.

 Information for this sketch was supplied by Bert L Sparks, the eldest son of Charles F. Sparks.
 Photographs of Charles F. Sparks and members of his family appear on the following page.